Bloomberg School Through the Years

 Raymond Pearl, PhD, founding chair of what is now Biostatistics, becomes the first American biologist to publicly refute eugenics as bad science.
 Pearl and Welch were among several early faculty who had advocated eugenics, a form of scientific racism that advocated laws to restrict immigration and require compulsory sterilization of people with physical and mental disabilities including epilepsy and substance abuse problems.

 After Lowell J. Reed, PhD, is appointed chair of Vital Statistics, he renames it the Department of Biostatistics—the first of its kind worldwide.
 He serves as dean from 1938 to 1946.

 U.S. Public Health Service (USPHS) begins its Tuskegee Study of Untreated Syphilis in the Negro Male, which observed 624 Black men from rural Alabama who had or later developed syphilis.
 J. E. Moore, a renowned syphilologist at the School of Medicine who also directed the Division of Venereal Disease Control in what is now Health Policy and Management, was a senior consultant to the study, independent of his university affiliation.
 USPHS doctors intentionally deceived the study participants by telling them they were receiving “special free treatment” for their “bad blood,” yet failed to obtain their informed consent or to provide treatment for decades, even after the advent of penicillin.

-First nurse to graduate from JHSPH: Margaret Gene Arnstein, MA, MPH ’34.
+First nurse to graduate from The Bloomberg School: Margaret Gene Arnstein, MA, MPH ’34.

-Congress provides federal public health training grants under the Social Security Act, which doubles CPH enrollment at JHSPH.
+Congress provides federal public health training grants under the Social Security Act, which doubles CPH enrollment at The Bloomberg School.

-USPHS awards the first federal public health training grant to JHSPH, $10,000 annually for a graduate program in syphilis control.
+USPHS awards the first federal public health training grant to The Bloomberg School, $10,000 annually for a graduate program in syphilis control.